A winner: Chiefs vs Saints, with Brees back to face Mahomes

 Las Vegas (7-7) had kicked a field goal on the only other possession of the overtime.

-The Bills can clinch their first AFC East title since 1995 with a win.
+The Bills clinched their first AFC East title since 1995 on Saturday.
 Their previous 11-win season was in 1999.

-Buffalo receiver Stefon Diggs could go off in this afternoon match.
-Diggs has 100 catches for 1,167 yards.
-He’ll be facing a depleted Denver secondary that’s lost five cornerbacks in the past two weeks: A.J.
-Bouye to a PED suspension; Bryce Callahan to a foot injury; and Kevin Tolliver II, Essang Bassey and Duke Dawson to ACL tears.
-That leaves CBs De’Vante Bausby and rookie Michael Ojemudia along with nickel back Will Parks to attempt to limit the dynamic Diggs.
+Josh Allen threw for two touchdowns and ran for two more.
+The Bills (11-3) scored twice in a 17-second span in the third quarter to ice their fourth straight victory that officially ended the New England Patriots’ 11-year reign atop the division.

+The Broncos (5-9) have their fourth consecutive losing season for the first time since they had 10 straight sub-.500 campaigns from 1963-72.
+They also became the first team ever to go five years without making the playoffs following a Super Bowl title

 Carolina (4-9) at Green Bay (10-3), Saturday night